 The trick for thickening the casserole without having to use a canned soup or béchamel is arborio rice.
 The extra starch helps the whole thing glue together, and by the end of the 45-minute trip to the oven, the grains are perfectly tender, the leeks and scallions are sweet and caramelized, and the flavors have had a chance to meld and intensify.

-Hopefully you won’t need to contract a strange foreign flu in order to enjoy it, but should that happen (and lord knows it’s flu season in these parts as well), this Tom Kha Gai Thai Chicken and Rice Casserole would be the perfect antidote.
-Especially if eaten in a real bed, and not on a rolled up mat on the floor.
+Hopefully you won’t need to contract a mysterious illness in order to enjoy it, but should that happen (and lord knows it’s flu season in these parts), this Tom Kha Gai Thai Chicken and Rice Casserole would be the perfect antidote.

 “Tom Kha Gai” Thai Chicken and Rice Casserole

 - 1 pound boneless skinless chicken thighs or breasts, cut into 2-inch pieces

 - 1 cup arborio or bomba rice (though any short grain white rice will work)